ubc-library-rc/rdm/content/07_data_dictionary.md

 | GEOID10 | Geographical ID | Combined state, county, and tract identifier. | String | Numerical and alphabetical values allowed | Yes | “26163593300” | |
 | FFFPCT | Fast Food Percentage | Percentage of restaurants classified as fast food. | Number | Percentages from 0-100 allowed with one decimal place | Yes| 40.3, 55.8, 22.5 | |

-<p style="margin-bottom: 20px"></p>

-## Data Dictionary Template

-You can download a blank data dictionary template [here](https://ubc-library-rc.github.io/rdm/content/assets/templates/data_dictionary_template_blank.csv).
-The header and fields can be modified to fit your project.

 <br>